Geometry-Dependent Defect Merging Induces Bifurcated Dynamics in Active Networks

 where $\delta = w/l$ is the aspect ratio of each arm and $C= \pi^2/12$ is a constant.
-The network will heal when $\theta < \theta^*$ and buckle when $\theta > \theta^*$.
-From (\ref{theta}) we can see that $\theta^*$ can be tuned by two dimensionless geometric parameters, the ratio of the boundary layer width and the arm width $h/w$, and the aspect ratio of the network $\delta= w/l$.
-The network shape $w$ and $\delta$ are programmable through light signals in experiments and simulations.
-Fixing $\delta$ and increasing $w$ will decrease the critical angle $\theta^*$.
-This is because the healing force $F_h$ is only determined by $\theta$ and does not depend on $w$ and $\delta$, and the compression $F_c$ in each arm is linear in $w$.
-As the arm width grows, the critical angle needs to shrink in order to generate a greater overlap region, and consequently a larger $F_h$, to overcome the increasing compression.
-Fixing $w$ and decreasing the aspect ratio $\delta$ will also decrease $\theta^*$.
-The compression $F_c$ also does not vary with $\delta$ in this case.
-However, decreasing $\delta$ will make the network more elongated and easier to buckle.
-Therefore, a smaller critical angle is required to generate a larger attractive force $F_h$ in order to overcome the elastic instability. { We note that there is always overlapping of boundary layers in the tip region and thus the tip region is always concave.
-The convexity and concavity predicted by our simple model, as described by equation (2), applies only to the bulk region away from the tip.}
+The network will merge when $\theta < \theta^*$ and buckle when $\theta > \theta^*$.
+From (\ref{theta}), it follows that $\theta^*$ can be tuned by two dimensionless geometric parameters: the ratio of boundary layer width to arm width $h/w$, and the aspect ratio of the arm $\delta= w/l$.
+Both $w$ and $\delta$ are programmable through light signals in experiments and simulations.
+When $\delta$ is fixed, increasing $w$ will decrease the critical angle $\theta^*$.
+This is because the healing force $F_h$ depends only on $\theta$ and is independent of $w$ and $\delta$, whereas the compression $F_c$ in each arm scales linearly with $w$.
+As the arm width increases, a smaller $\theta^*$ is required to produce a greater overlapped region, and consequently a larger $F_h$, to balance the increasing compression.
+Conversely, fixing $w$ and decreasing the aspect ratio $\delta$ also reduces $\theta^*$.
+In this case, $F_c$ remains unaffected by $\delta$, but a smaller $\delta$ will make the network more slender and prone to buckling.
+Therefore, a smaller $\theta^*$ is needed to generate sufficient attractive force $F_h$ to suppress the elastic instability.
+Finally, we note that there is always overlapping of boundary layers in the tip region, rendering it always concave.
+The convexity and concavity predicted by our simple model (\ref{theta}) apply only to the bulk region away from the tip.